 The Bernina Express From Paris Details

 - Why choose this route?
-For an unforgettable adventure with striking views and a pretty alpine stopover.
+For an unforgettable adventure with striking views and a stupefying Swiss Alps stopover.

 - Prices: Starting at around €220 for all three tickets, this is not the cheapest Paris to Rome train price.
 As usual, early booking will save money.
 You must reserve seats for the Bernina Express, which can be done online or via their booking line, up to three months in advance.
 A supplementary fee of €20-25 is chargeable for reservations.
 First-class upgrades are available on every leg of the journey.
 They will add approximately €110 to the total train from Paris to Rome cost.
 If you only want 1st class for the Bernina Express, upgrades start at €36.